 chemotherapyBladder damage or bleeding from other conditions, treatments, or injuries

-If you are planning to have a cystectomy, your doctor will review a list of possible complications.
-These may include: InfectionBleedingLoss of sexual functionFluid build-up in the abdominal cavityDamage to other organsBlockage of urine flow from the ureters to the bladderNutrition problems, depending on the bowel segments used to create a way for urine to drainBlood clotsReaction to anesthesiaUrinary incontinence
+Problems from the procedure may occur.
+Your doctor will review potential problems, like: InfectionBleedingLoss of sexual functionFluid build-up in the abdominal cavityDamage to other organsBlockage of urine flow from the ureters to the bladderNutrition problems, depending on the bowel segments used to create a way for urine to drainBlood clotsReaction to anesthesiaUrinary incontinence

 to the area increases your risk of complications.

-Doctors recommend that you quit smoking before surgery.
-You may also need to take antibiotics to prevent infection and laxatives to clean out the bowels.
+You may need to take antibiotics to prevent infection and laxatives to clean out your bowels.

 The night before, you may be asked not to eat anything and to only drink clear liquids.
 Do not eat or drink anything after midnight or on the morning of the procedure.
 This includes avoiding clear liquids, coffee, tea, and water.